Retaining Walls: Design Considerations

 - Cant or batter.
 Walls are more stable and structurally secure if they slope back or "lay back" into the retained slope.
 This amount of variance from true vertical is called "cant" or "batter".

 - Anchors or "deadmen."
 Timber walls and other walls of solid horizontal materials usually have "T" anchors or deadmen extending back into the slope into undisturbed earth.
-This helps walls resist pressures that force them forward, or cause them to pivot on footing material.
+These anchors help walls resist pressures that force them forward or cause them to pivot on footing material.
 A good rule of thumb is to provide at least one deadman per 16 square feet of exposed wall face.